hybula/lookingglass/README.md

 - DNS checking to prevent unnecessary executions.

 ### Requirements
-- Any Linux distribution, this has been tested on RHEL.
+- Any Linux distribution, this has been tested on RHEL 8 + 9.
-- PHP 7.1 or higher.
+- PHP 7.1 or higher, PHP 8 preferred.
 - IPv6 connectivity if you want to use the v6 equivalents.
 - Root access.

 ### Installation
-For this installation we will assume that we are working on AlmaLinux 8 OS.
+For this installation we will assume that we are working on AlmaLinux 8 or 9.
 Warning: This guide does not cover any security hardening or rate limiting.
+Note: These steps also work with AlmaLinux 9, but it will install PHP 8 instead of 7.

 1. Install the required network tools: `dnf install mtr traceroute -y`.
 2. Install the web server with PHP (by default it will install 7.2): `dnf install httpd mod_ssl php -y`.